-As used by GROVEWELL LLC, "globalization of diversity & inclusion" refers to a U.S.-based firm's transfer of its diversity & inclusion policies and practices to its subsidiaries and partner firms abroad.
+Globalization of diversity & inclusion refers to a U.S.-based firm's transfer of its diversity & inclusion policies and practices to its subsidiaries and partner firms abroad.

-This webpage is dedicated to the proposition that, when any U.S.-based firm thinks about an initiative to globalize diversity & inclusion, it needs to be cautious, mindful, and deliberate.
+This webpage is dedicated to the proposition that, when a U.S. firm considers globalizing its diversity & inclusion policies and practices, it needs to be cautious, mindful, and deliberate.
 Why?

 A Philosophy of Domestic and Global Diversity

-This chart illustrates GROVEWELL's philosophy about the differences between U.S.-domestic diversity initiatives, and global diversity initiatives, in terms of approaches (means) and outcomes (ends):
+This chart depicts GROVEWELL's philosophy about the differences between U.S.-domestic diversity initiatives, and global diversity initiatives:

 |DOMESTIC DIVERSITY||GLOBAL DIVERSITY|